-According to the National Biodiversity Assessment (2011), the study area is not located within either a formal or an informal protected area.
+• According to maps and the Northern Cape Biodiversity Sector Plan (2016), the study areas are not located within or near any provincial or national protected area.

-3.1.11 Free State Biodiversity Plan (2015)
+3.1.11 Northern Cape Biodiversity Plan (2016)

-a) Definitions and descriptions of Critical Biodiversity Areas of the Province
+a) Definitions and descriptions of Critical Biodiversity Areas of the Province the province follows the definition laid out in the guideline for publishing bioregional plans (Anon, 2008).

 Critical Biodiversity Areas (CBAs) are terrestrial and aquatic features in the landscape that are critical for retaining biodiversity and supporting continued ecosystem functioning and services.
 These form the key output of a systematic conservation assessment and are the biodiversity sectors inputs into multi-sectoral planning and decision making tools.
-The use of CBAs within the province follows the definition laid out in the guideline for publishing bioregional plans (Anon, 2008).
+The use of CBAs within